Author: | Enrico Tassi |

 (the value of the first field).

-See the argument data type for a detailed decription of all the arguments a command can receive.
+See the argument data type for a detailed description of all the arguments a command can receive.

 It is sometimes useful to receive arguments in raw format,